+448702191000 info@jumptrademarks.com

 Table of Contents

-• What happens when a trademark exists in another country but not yours?
+• What happens when a company name exists in another country but not yours?

 • How do trademark rights work across different countries?

-• When can you legally use a name trademarked elsewhere?
+• When can you legally use a company name trademarked elsewhere?

-• What risks come with using names trademarked in other countries?
+• What risks come with using company names trademarked in other countries?

 • How does European trademark search help protect your business internationally?